openvinotoolkit/datumaro/site/content/en/docs/formats/kitti.md

 The KITTI object detection labels are available [here](http://www.cvlibs.net/download.php?file=data_object_label_2.zip).
 The KITTI segmentation dataset is available [here](http://www.cvlibs.net/download.php?file=data_semantics.zip).

-A Datumaro project with a KITTI source can be created the following way:
+A Datumaro project with a KITTI source can be created in the following way:

 ``` bash
 datum create
 datum add --format kitti <path/to/dataset>
 ```

-It is possible to specify project name and project directory run `datum create --help` for more information.
+It is possible to specify project name and project directory.
+Run `datum create --help` for more information.

 KITTI segmentation dataset directory should have the following structure: